 The Montauk Point Lighthouse Museum is a “must do” stop on any visit to Montauk.
 Lovely Second House Museum sits at the entrance to town.

-Located adjacent to the Montauk Point State Park, the museum showcases the seafaring history of the Lighthouse and offers guided tours.
-The Montauk Historical Society owns and operates the museum, visitor center, gift shop, and the grounds.
-Climb 137 steps to the deck for spectacular views of the ocean.
-The museum and the Gilmartin Galleries display historic documents and offers guided tours.
-Open daily May 3 through Columbus Day, call for off-season times.
-Group, wedding, and school tours year round with advanced reservations.
-Fee: $10 Adults, $8 Seniors, and $4 Children up to 12 years old and at least 41” tall; Children under 41” free, but they can’t go up the tower.
-New York State Parking fee: $8 day.
+Located in the Lighthouse, the museum and the Gilmartin Galleries showcase the seafaring history of the Lighthouse, display historic documents, and offer guided tours.
+Open daily May 1 through Columbus Day, call for off-season times.
+Fees for Museum (includes access to Ocean and Surf museum): $11 Adults, $8 Seniors, and $4 Children up to 12 and at least 41” tall; Children under 41” free, but they can’t go up the tower.
+New York State Parking fee: $8.

 First House is long gone, but like Third House, Second House is a 1700’s farmhouse once built for the East Hampton shepherds and now a museum.
 The land features a beautiful rose and herb garden which you can visit.
 Open daily in season except Wednesday from 10am-4pm.
 Second House hosts numerous events throughout the year.

 On the grounds of Second House, the Indian museum showcases artifacts found in Montauk from 15,000 years of Indian habitation.
 Open Thursday-Sunday from 12-3pm in season.
 Adults $5, children $3.